-The following is a loose transcript of this episode of the Advancing America’s Libraries Podcast.
+The following is an informal of this episode of the Advancing America’s Libraries Podcast.

 Pam: In addition to her many other responsibilities, Michele oversees Lifelong Learning for New Jersey Librarians which makes her eminently qualified to advise new library directors.
 Welcome, Michele!

 The younger generation is stepping into leadership roles.

 Pam: Michele, as you know, the profession has been aging.
 In fact, it used to be that people retired at 60 or 65.
 Five years ago we knew that one quarter of librarians were 65 or over, and we anticipated a huge group of retirements.
 It hasn't really happened for a variety of reasons, and librarians are working into their 70's and 80's.
 Has that been your experience in New Jersey?